jkuczm/MathematicaTeXUtilities/README.md

 ### Automatic installation (using ProjectInstaller)

-To install package using [ProjectInstaller](https://github.com/lshifr/ProjectInstaller)
+To use this method you need to have [ProjectInstaller](https://github.com/lshifr/ProjectInstaller) package installed.

-evaluate:
+To install TeXUtilities package evaluate:
 ```Mathematica
 Needs["ProjectInstaller`"]